Sidebar

 Map of the Route

 The map shows the path we took as recorded by the GPS receiver.
-Never trust a GPS track; rely on your senses and maps.
+Never trust a GPS track wholeheartedly; rely on your senses and maps.

 Photo Gallery